mweagle/Sparta/content/docs/apigateway/example2/index.md

 ### <a href="{{< relref "#example1WrappingUp" >}}">Wrapping Up</a>

-We've now been able to successfully provision a lambda function that can process user input and is limited in it's privilege scope.
+With this example we've walked through a simple example that whitelists user input, uses IAM Roles to limit what S3 buckets a lambda function may access, and returns JSON data to the caller.